-8.12 The Board shall have the power to:
+8.14 The Board shall have the power to:

-(a) co-opt additional persons with specific skills to assist in the attainment of the objects of Dunedin Kindergartens;
+(a) co-opt additional persons or appoint consultants with specific skills to assist in the attainment of the objects of Dunedin Kindergartens;

-(b) appoint a suitably qualified person or persons with specific skills on a consultancy basis to assist in the attainment of the objects of Dunedin Kindergartens provided that any person appointed on a consultancy basis shall not be entitled to vote at a Board meeting;

-(c) employ a person or people to oversee the day to day running of Dunedin Kindergartens; and
+(b) employ a person or people to oversee the day to day running of Dunedin Kindergartens; and

-(d) invite employees of Dunedin Kindergartens and other persons to attend Board meetings to report to the Board on specific matters provided that no such person shall be entitled to vote at a Board meeting, provided that nothing in this clause shall limit the power of the Board to determine whether any person or persons other than Board members may be or remain in attendance at any Board meeting or part thereof.
+(c) invite employees of Dunedin Kindergartens and other persons to attend Board meetings to report to the Board on specific matters;

+provided that no such persons shall be entitled to vote at a Board meeting.

+8.15 Nothing in this clause shall limit the power of the Board to determine whether any person or persons other than Board members may be or remain in attendance at any Board meeting or part thereof.

-8.13 The Board may remove any person appointed or co-opted in accordance with clause 8.12 at any time.
+8.16 The Board may remove any person appointed or co-opted in accordance with clause 8.12 at any time.